huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket_object.md

 ## Attributes Reference

-The following attributes are exported
+In addition to all arguments above, the following attributes are exported:

 * `id` - the `key` of the resource supplied above.
 * `etag` - the ETag generated for the object (an MD5 sum of the object content).